rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 1. Download the [Wingate software](www.wingate.com) and install it.

 2. Enter the 30-day trial license or your purchased license when prompted.

+3. Configure the web proxy server with an IP address, a gateway, and Domain Name Servers (DNS).

 ### Block a site